l-aldarondo/Kickstarter-Analysis/README.md

 ### Outcomes based on Launch Date

-- Per our data analysis we easily conclude that the month with the  most successful kickstarter campaigns was May.
+- Per our data analysis we easily conclude that the month with the  most successful kickstarter campaigns was May as shown in Fig 1.3.
 - We were able to determine that “theater” was a very successful category.
-The data for this subcategory follows the overall trend and makes the data more predictable.
+The data for this subcategory follows the overall trend and makes the data more predictable (Fig 1.4).

 ### Outcomes based on Goals